tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ILCs enriched at mucosal barriers, activated by stress signals and epithelial/myeloid-derived cytokines, respond by secreting effector cytokines to maintain survival and mucosal integrity
  - ILCs do not possess rearranged antigen-specific cell receptors (TCR/BCR) but they mirror T helper cell diversity regarding cytokine secretion and transcription factors regulating differentiation
  - ILCs express cytokine receptor γ chain with IL-7 receptor(R)α (CD127)
+# Insight into immune profile associated with vitiligo onset and anti-tumoral response in melanoma patients receiving anti-PD-1 immunotherapy
+## Abstract
+ - **they usually find different TCR sequences in vitiligo and primary melanoma lesions, so T cell response against normal melanocytes leading to vitiligo is not usually mediated by reactivation of T cell clones infiltrating/specific to primary melanoma but rather perhaps by T cells targeting metastatic tissues, so kind of different from my thinking of usually crossreactivity between primary tumor and irAE site but could also be crossreactivity between metastases and irAE sites**
+## Introduction
+ - vitiligo irAE really better called a leukoderma lesion but very similar to spontaneous vitiligo (histology ~same)
+## Results
+### Patients who developed vitiligo during immunotherapy have a diverse frequency of circulating immune cells
+ - 12 ICB responder patients
+ - reduction of circulating CD8-mucosal associated invariant T (MAIT), T helper (Th)-17, and T-reg cells associated with vitiligo onset
+ - reduction in natural killer (NK) CD56<sup>bright</sup> cell frequency was detected during treatment in both patient groups, suggesting an association with a positive clinical response
+ - reduction in frequency of PD-1 expressing CD3<sup>+</sup>, CD4<sup>+</sup>, CD8<sup>+</sup>, Th1, Th1/17 cells in all patients, moreso for those not developing vitiligo
+### T cells infiltrating immunotherapy-induced vitiligo share V(D)J rearrangements with T cells infiltrating metastasis lesions and primary melanomas
+ - TRB CD3 sequencing on vitiligo biopsies, also do TCR-seq on PBMCs
+ - **metastasis and vitiligo sample TCRs more similar than primary melanoma and vitiligo TCRs**
+ - see shared TCR clonotypes betwen melanoma and metastasis
+ - metastasis TCRs most diverse, followed by PBCMs, then vitiligo, then lastly primary tumor (most clonal TCRs)
+## Discussion
+ - vitiligo caused by oxidative stress of melanocytes (ROS release by stressed melanocytes), leading to innate immune activation (DCs recognize damage-associated molecules) which stimulates anti-melanocyte adaptive immunity (autoreactive T cells, enhanced by impaired Tregs)
+ - TCRs generally different in vitiligo lesions and primary melanoma, **TCRs more often shared between vitiligo and metastases vs. vitiligo and primary tumor**
+ - **"beneficial autoimmunity": shared TCRs recognizing tumor-associated antigens in vitiligo and metastatic lesions of positive responders**
 # Integrated analysis of multimodal single-cell data
  - weighted nearest neighbor analysis integrates multimodal single cell data in an unsupervised manner by learning relative utility of each data type in each cell
 # Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab
  - isotype control: primary antibody that lacks specificity to target but matches class/type of primary antibody used, negative control to see non-specific background signal
  - CTLA-4 blockade improves survival in patients with advanced melanoma, also enhances immunity to NY-ESO-1 (cancer-testis antigen expressed in some melanoma patients)
  - see increase (16% to 22%) in seropositivity for NY-ESO-1 antibody after CTLA-4 blockade, seropositive individuals more likely to experience clinical benefit (seropositive individuals who didn't experience clinical benefit more likely didn't have associated CD8<sup>+</sup> T cells)
+# Interpreting T cell crossreactivity through structure: implications for TCR-based cancer immunotherapy
+## Abstract
+ - melanoma-specific T cells crossreacting with healthy heart/nervous tissue, crossreactivity
+ - **crossreactivity driven by structural similarities of seemingly unrelated pMHCs (by sequence)**
+ - **"hot-spots" for crossreactivity, some residues more important than others for allowing/triggering crossreactivity**
+## Hypothesis and theory
+ - **there are biases in somatic recombination process, so some TCRs are produced more often than others (leading to public TCRs)**
+ - **it's uncommon for two different MHCs to be able to bind a given peptide, but crossreactivity involving different MHCs has been reported**
+ - **MHC binding importance in TCR-pMHC interaction is one of causes of allogenic transplant rejection**
+ - **TCR has flexible loops (including CDRs) that interact with pMHC**
+ - **alpha CDRs usually bind N-terminus of peptide, beta CDRs bind C-terminus**
+ - **TCR footprint: general docking mode of TCR to cognate pMHC, germline bias i.e. TCR recognizes conserved MHC residues**
 # Interesting possibilities to improve the safety and efficacy of ipilimumab (Yervoy)
  - target ICI to tumor with streptavidin-biotin technology (anti-tumor antibody conjugated to streptavidin and biotin-labeled anti-CTLA-4 antibody for example)
+# Intratumoral expression levels of *PD-L1*, *GZMA*, and *HLA-A* along with oligoclonal T cell expansion associate with response to nivolumab in metastatic melanoma
+ - *PD-L2* expression levels also correlate with response to nivolumab
+ - Th1 response dominance in responders (higher *TBX21/GATA3* ratio)
+ - see oligoclonal T cell expansion in responders' TILs
 # Intratumoral heterogeneity and T cell exhaustion in primary CNS lymphoma
 # Inverse vaccination, the opposite of Jenner's concept, for therapy of autoimmunity
  - Jenner invented vaccination in 1796